michaeltimberg/root-coding-problem/README.md

 passing a result back to `server.js` is in-line with the `{ req, res, next }` that are all passed from authentication to authorization to middleware checks to a function found in `./src/routes`.

+## Trips

+I was tempted to bring in `moment`, as I'm used to working with, and turning both start and end times into unix timestamps for easy manipulation; but `hourDifference()` works as well.

+**Note**: there are cases when an `Error` should be communicated back to the client ( e.g. misuse of the `"Driver"`
+command: `"Driver"` or `"Driver Bob Alex""` ) and there are cases when user input shouldn't generate an `Error`: if a trip has an average speed of under 5 or over 100 miles an hour.
+Disregarding trips with average speeds above or below a threshold is expected behaviour ( event reporting ), and should see errors if giving this app. unacceptable input.
+This is paralleled by my current work: designing a backend that won't send an IoT hub a `400` based on inaccurate GPS speed readings, for instance.

 ### Versioning

 Found in `./package.json`.